LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 	- Windows would lose track of time, causing erroneous results in calculations of **uptime** and **clock time**;
 	- And worst, causing timers **not to expire** anymore and **threads** never to **lose** their **quantum** anymore.
 	- :arrow_forward: Windows would also not be a preemptive OS, and unless the current running thread yielded the CPU, critical background tasks and scheduling could never occur on a given processor.
-- Windows programs the system clock to fire at the **most appropriate interval** for the machine, and subsequently allows drivers, applications, and administrators to **modify the clock interval** for their needs.
+- Windows programs the system clock to fire at the **most appropriate interval** for the machine, and subsequently allows drivers, apps, and administrators to **modify the clock interval** for their needs.
 - The system clock is maintained either by the *PIT (Programmable Interrupt Timer)* chip that is present on all computers since the PC/AT, or the *RTC (Real Time Clock)*.
 - On today’s machines, the APIC Multiprocessor HAL configures the RTC to fire every 15.6 milliseconds, which corresponds to about 64 times a second.